 |Value for money|

-You can flick through the image gallery below to see a selection of the wood-burning stoves (also called log burners and wood burners) and multi-fuel stoves that Woodwarm sells.
+You can flick through the image gallery below to see a selection of the wood-burning stoves (also called log burners and wood burners) and multi-fuel stoves available from Woodwarm.

 Woodwarm has four main ranges of wood-burning and multi-fuel stoves.
-Each includes a wide variety of colours and sizes (some are particularly slender, like the one pictured below).
-It also has inset stoves, where they can be built within a wall or fireplace.
-Others come with a canopy or hood for a quintessentially country look.
+Each includes a variety of colours and sizes (some are particularly slender, like the one pictured below).
+It also has inset stoves that can be built into a wall or fireplace.
+Others come with a canopy or hood for a country look.

-Log burner and multi-fuel stoves: Woodwarm sells a number of multi-fuel stoves and has two dedicated log burner ranges.
+Log burners and multi-fuel stoves: Woodwarm sells a number of multi-fuel stoves and has two dedicated log burner ranges.

 All of Woodwarm's multi-fuel stoves have a riddling grate that it says allows a bed of ash to form, meaning that wood, which needs air from above, can burn as efficiently as other fuels, such as coal, which need air from below.